 - Shares when in general they confer or represent ownership, rights, and liabilities in a corporation;

-- Debentures that constitute evidence of indebtedness of the issuer;
+- Debentures that constitutes or evidences the indebtedness of the issuer;

-- Tokens that represent an ownership interest in the trust property of a business trust;
+- Tokens that confer or represent an ownership interest in the trust property of a business trust;

 - Tokens that represent securities-based derivatives contracts involving any of the assets mentioned above;

-- Tokens that represent rights of interest in collective investment schemes (CIS).
+- Tokens that represent rights or interests in collective investment schemes (CIS).

-The issuing and offering tokens that constitute capital market products are considered Security Token Offering (STO) and holding such offering must be compliant with the SFA.
+The offer of tokens that constitute capital market products is considered an STO and must be compliant with the SFA.